Great Northern Mall (Ohio): History

 The original food court, which had been located between Sears and J. C. Penney, was moved adjacent to Dick's Sporting Goods in 2011.
-In March 2013, construction began at site of the original food court for a 10-screen Regal Entertainment Group movie theater, three new restaurants, and extra renovations; this addition was completed by December of that year.
+In March 2013, construction began at the site of the original food court for a 10-screen Regal Entertainment Group movie theater, three new restaurants, and extra renovations; this addition was completed by December of that year.
 The mall was sold to Starwood Retail Partners, a subsidiary of Starwood Capital Group, in the midst of construction.

 On June 1, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store closed August 16, 2020.
 This was the last Sears store in Ohio, besides a Sears Hometown Store in Norwalk, which is closing in 2023 as part of a plan to close all Sears Hometown stores.

 The mall became managed by Pacific Retail Capital Partners in 2020.

-Shortly before and after the mall's transfer of management to Pacific Retail Partners, a number of stores began leaving the mall.
-In 2019, Charlotte Russe and Dressbarn would close at the mall; relating to their bankruptcies.
-In 2020, Christopher & Banks, Justice, New York & Company, and Payless Shoesource all closed at Great Northern.
-H&M closed their store at Great Northern Mall in 2021, with their last day of business being June 21, 2021, the Disney Store also closed that same year.
-Express would close it's store at the mall in 2023, most likely relating to their impending bankruptcy the following year, Hallmark Gold Crown and Things Remembered would close as well in 2023.
-More stores would close at Great Northern in 2024, Aeropostale, Gio, Shoe Dept. Encore, and Rue21 would close that year.
-American Eagle Outfitters would close in January 2025, while Forever 21 would close in May 2025 relating to their bankruptcy, Pink consolidated with Victoria Secret in June 2025.

-Macy's had put their Great Northern Mall location up for sale in 2024.
+In 2026, plans began to redevelop the former Sears into a grocery store.
+Meijer, a hypermarket chain, has been in talks of opening a store at the mall on the site of the former Sears.
+The Meijer would anchor the mall.
+Currently, developments are ongoing.

+Stagnation period

+At its peak in the 2000s and the 2010s, Great Northern Mall boasted 120 retailers.

+Great Northern is one of those malls like the Mall at Tuttle Crossing outside Columbus, or the Great Lakes Mall outside of Mentor that did not fully recover following the mass reopening of businesses across the United States in the months and years following the initial COVID-19 pandemic lockdown.